My Photography & Travel Guide to Sydney, Australia

 If you have a day to spare, a trip to the Blue Mountains is a must.
 Just a two-hour drive or train ride from Sydney, this UNESCO World Heritage site offers breathtaking landscapes, dramatic cliffs, and lush forests.
 Stopped at Chapel Point for lunch.
 We drove to Gordon Point and then to the Three Sisters.

-The Three Sisters is an unusual rock formation representing three sisters who were turned to stone according to Aboriginal legend.
+The Three Sisters is an unusual rock formation that, according to Aboriginal legend, represents three sisters who were turned to stone.

 Once you experience the view from Govetts Leap, you'll know why it's one of the most famous lookouts in Australia.